FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

         Other entities should be represented as their respective Unicode characters instead.

     Supporting more of HTML is encouraged.
-    Unsupported elements should be ignored during display.
+    Unsupported tags should be ignored during display.

 :::note
 Applications are welcome to support more XML entities or HTML character references in their user interface.